Massachusetts prosecutors to toss 6,000 cases tied to drug chemist

 The dismissals came after prosecutors in April agreed to dismiss around 21,000 criminal drug cases because of a scandal involving a different state chemist, Annie Dookhan, who admitted faking tests.

+Farak, a chemist at the Massachusetts State Crime Laboratory in Amherst, was arrested in 2013.
+She later pleaded guilty to stealing drugs from the lab and was sentenced in 2014 to serve 18 months in prison.

-Marx said most of the convictions involve low-level drug cases.
-He expected the number of cases that would be dismissed because they were tainted by Farak to grow, and some district attorneys' offices said they had not finalized a number.
+Marx said most of the convictions being dismissed tied to Farak involve low-level drug cases.
+He expected the number of dismissals of cases tainted by Farak to grow, and some district attorneys' offices said they had not finalized a number.

 The biggest number of affected cases were brought by the Hampden District Attorney's office, which said it will dismiss around 3,940 cases that involved drug samples linked to Farak.